 F2.
 Does due process prevail in civil and criminal matters?
 0 / 4

-It is estimated that 80,000 to 120,000 political prisoners are held in detention camps in the country.
+The right to due process is not respected in practice.
+It is estimated that between 80,000 and 120,000 political prisoners are held in detention camps.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 0 / 4